-How to Photograph Furniture for Your eCommerce StoreSeptember 1, 2015 - Holly Cardew
+How to Photograph Furniture for Your Ecommerce StoreJune 14, 2020 - Holly Cardew

-Follow this step-by-step guide on how to photograph furniture, and you’ll be able to take high-quality photos that your eCommerce customers can trust.
+Follow this step-by-step guide on how to photograph furniture for your ecommerce store, and you’ll be able to take high-quality photos that your customers can trust.

 Step 1: Polish your products

-Attention to detail is key to any type of successful product photography — and furniture is no exception.
-There are many nooks and crannies in furniture products, and unless your piece has been freshly crafted there are sure to be a few dust bunnies hiding in them.
+Attention to detail is key to any type of successful product photography – and photographing furniture is no exception.
+There are many nooks and crannies in furniture products.
+Unless your piece has been freshly crafted there are sure to be a few dust bunnies hiding in them.

 So, make sure you dust those bunnies and buff out any and all marks and imperfections.
-Polish your furniture with furniture polish or multipurpose cleaner so it’s looking its best before you shoot.
-Your customer will expect the products to arrive in great shape anyway, so you’re saving yourself an extra step before shipping.
+Polish your furniture with furniture polish or multi-purpose cleaner so it looks its best before you start your photoshoot.
+Your customer expects the products to arrive in great shape anyway, so you’re saving yourself an extra step before shipping.

-Step 2: Choose a space and time to shoot
+Step 2: Choose a space and time to photograph furniture

-Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photo shoot set up, so choosing a space to shoot can be tricky.
-You will want to find a space at least three times as large as your piece with ample light (e.g., next to a window or even outside on an overcast day).
+Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photo shoot set up, so choosing a space to photograph furniture can be tricky.
+Find a space at least three times as large as your piece with ample light (e.g., next to a window or even outside on an overcast day).

 Step 3: Set up your backdrop